Cheb Hasni

+Cheb Hasni (Arabic: الشاب حسني), born Hasni Chakroun (Arabic: حسني شقرون), (1 February 1968 – 29 September 1994), was an Algerian raï singer.
+Regarded as "The King of Sentimental Music","le rossignol du raï", his contribution to music made him one of the most celebrated Algerian artist of the late 20th century.
+He was popular across the Maghreb, having reached the height of his career in the late 1980s and early 1990s.

+Life and career

-Early career
+Early life

-Born in Oran, Algeria, Cheb Hasni was interested in performing from an early age.
+Cheb Hasni was born on February 1, 1968, in Oran, Algeria into a working-class family.
+His father was a welder and his mother a homemaker, he was one of seven children.
+He was a football player, starting at the age of 9 in a local club in Oran named ASMO.
+At the age of 15, he got injured and stayed in the hospital for several weeks.
+When he returned to the field, his weight had increased, and despite the encouragement of his coaches, he couldn't continue his sports career.
+In addition to his passion for football, Hasni displayed an early interest in music.
 In an interview published in the French newspaper Libération in 1992, Hasni recounted how "everyone knew me in our neighbourhood when I was a kid.
 I was always walking up the road with my school bag thrown off my shoulder, singing my head off".

+Entry into the music scene and controversy

 Hasni's first significant performance as a singer occurred when he attended a local wedding party, where the group led by the famous Naoui brothers was playing.
 Impressed by his voice, they invited him to perform on stage at a well-known cabaret, La Guinguette.
 The second major launching point in Hasni's career came shortly afterwards when a producer asked him to record with Raï performer Chaba Zahouania.

-During the summer of 1987 the pair recorded a provocative song by Algerian standards, "Beraka" ("The Shack"), gaining them much attention.
-The subjects of his songs were controversial and made the song popular with Algerian youth, who contributed to the song's estimated sales of one million copies.
+In 1987, the pair released a provocative song by Algerian standards, "Beraka" ("The Shack"), which contained lyrics about drunken sexual intercourse, gaining them much attention.
 The success of "Beraka" made Hasni famous, and a controversial subject with both critics and fanatic fundamentalists already concerned over the popularity of the Raï genre.
-Another major hit was "El Visa" a song about migration, which sold approximately 250,000 cassettes.

-Fame
+Personal life

+He got married in 1987 at the age of 19 and had only one child named Abdellah, born in 1989.
+His wife, whose real name is Zahzouh Malika known as "Melouka", was the main inspiration for his greatest hits over the years, such as "Tal Ghyabek ya ghzali" and "El Bayda mon amour".

+International recognition and performances

-Like many other Raï artists based in Algeria, Cheb Hasni spent more time performing abroad (giving concerts everywhere from Paris, Marseilles, and Boston to Washington DC, Tunis, Casablanca, and Tokyo, to name a few cities) than at home, due to curfews and musical restrictions in Algeria at the time.
-Hasni's last concert in his native country was on 5 July 1993, when he performed to an audience of over 150,000 fans in Algiers at an event organised to celebrate Algerian independence.
+Like many other Raï artists based in Algeria, Cheb Hasni was also performing abroad (giving concerts everywhere from Paris, Marseille, and Boston to Washington, D.C., Tunis, Casablanca, and Tokyo, to name a few cities), more than at home, due to curfews and musical restrictions in Algeria at the time.
+Hasni's last concert in his native country was in 1993, when he performed to an audience of over 150,000 fans in Algiers at an event organized to celebrate the thirty-first anniversary of Algeria's independence.